 Tasting Notes: What to Expect in the Cup

+When you first open the bag and grind the beans, you'll be greeted with a rich aroma of toasted nuts and dark chocolate.
+The first sip delivers a bold, smooth flavour.
+The primary tasting notes are rich dark chocolate and toasted hazelnut.
+As it cools slightly, a deep caramel sweetness comes through.
 The coffee has a heavy, syrupy body that coats your mouth, which is incredibly satisfying.
 It finishes cleanly with a lingering sweet aftertaste, leaving you ready for the next sip.

 Perfect Pairings: El Chapel and Milk

+While El Chapel is a delicious black coffee, it was born to be paired with milk.
 When you add full cream dairy milk, the blend transforms.
 The chocolate notes become creamier, like a decadent melted chocolate milkshake.
-It’s a smooth, rich, and incredibly satisfying experience.
+It's smooth, rich, and incredibly satisfying.

 Want to get the absolute best out of your beans?
 Use the table below as your recommended starting recipe for brewing El Chapel on a home espresso machine.
-Think of this as your starting point for dialing in.

-Recommended Starting Point
+| Parameter | Recommended Starting Point |

 | Dose (Dry Coffee In) | 20 grams |